ansible/ansible/rst/modules.rst

 *password*:

 * Sets the user's password to this crypted value.
 Pass in a result from crypt.
 See the users example in the github examples directory for what this looks like in a playbook.

 *state*:

 * Defaults to 'present'.
 When 'absent', the user account will be removed if present.
+Optionally additional removal behaviors can be set with the 'force' or 'remove' parameter values (see below).

+*force*:

+* When used with a state of 'absent', the behavior denoted in the 'userdel' manpage for --force is also used when removing the user.
+Value is 'yes' or 'no', default is 'no'.

+*remove*:

+* When used with a state of 'absent', the behavior denoted in the 'userdel' manpage for --remove is also used when removing the user.
+Value is 'yes' or 'no', default is 'no'.

 Example action from Ansible :doc:`playbooks`::

     user name=mdehaan comment=awesome passwd=awWxVV.JvmdHw createhome=yes
+    user name=mdehaan groups=wheel,skynet
-    user name=mdehaan state=absent
+    user name=mdehaan state=absent force=yes

 .. _yum: